maisn3r/mdt/README.md

 # mdt
 A police Mobile Data Terminal system designed for use on the FiveM platform.

 This is a pull from Kakarots MDT.
-I made some minor changes including converting ghmattimysql to oxmysql v 1.2.
-I also made it so when searching a persons name in the MDT you will see weapons licenses as well as when you are typing out reports it will show a recommended sentence time.
+I made some minor changes including converting ghmattimysql to oxmysql.
+I also made it so when searching a persons name in the MDT you will see their weapons licenses as well as when you are typing out reports it will show a recommended sentence time.